-Noted by The New York Times for giving “the proceedings an invaluable central thread of integrity and stylishness,” violinist Ariana Kim made her New York recital debut at Carnegie’s Weill Hall in 2008 and is now in her fifth year as a professor at Cornell University.
+Noted by The New York Times for giving “the proceedings an invaluable central thread of integrity and stylishness,” violinist Ariana Kim made her New York recital debut at Carnegie’s Weill Hall in 2008 and is now in her seventh year as a professor at Cornell University.
 At 16, Ariana made her debut with the St. Paul Chamber Orchestra and at 24 was appointed acting concertmaster of the Louisiana Philharmonic in New Orleans; she has since become one of the most respected artists of her generation.

 An avid chamber musician of both the contemporary and traditional literature, Ariana recently completed a 10-year position with the contemporary music septet Ne(x)tworks, is currently in her 11th season with The Knights.
 The Knights recently released their seventh album, ...the ground beneath our feet... on which she is a featured soloist alongside Guillaume Pirard in Steve Reich's double concerto Duet which was chosen as one of NPR's "Songs We Love" for 2015.
 She will also soon begin her 12th season as a member of the Chamber Music Society of Minnesota where recent collaborators have included Leon Fleisher, Charles Neidich, Nobuko Imai, and Peter Wiley.
 Inspired by her two violin artist-teacher parents, Ellen and Young-Nam Kim (who were her only teachers before leaving for college), her love for chamber music and teaching has blossomed into not only her position at Cornell University, but Ariana also serves on the faculty of three summer chamber music institutes: the Crowden Center Chamber Music Workshop, the Palo Alto Chamber Music Workshop (CA) and the Northern Lights Chamber Music Institute (MN).